 You deprecated a thin article.
 Forty-three other articles still link to it.
 Those links now 404.

 You wrote /en/articles/chatgpt-tipss/ (typo: double s).
-The page renders the link, the build does not validate it, the user clicks and 404s.
+The page renders the link, the build does not validate it, the reader clicks and 404s.

-How to spot it: only a real link checker catches this.
-Regex against frontmatter urlSlug values gives a definitive list of valid slugs.
+How to spot it: only a real link checker or a prebuild validator catches this.
+Building a set of valid slugs from every frontmatter urlSlug gives a definitive allow-list to check links against (Step 3).

-Less critical for SEO but still bad UX.
+Less critical for SEO than an internal 404, but still bad UX.
 You linked to https://example.com/great-article/ and they restructured.
 Now it 302s to a homepage or 404s.

 You link to /en/articles/foo/#step-3.
-The article got rewritten and ## Step 3 is now ## Step 3: Verify.
-Slug for anchor changed (step-3-verify).
-Anchor 404s silently — the page loads but jumps to top.
+The article got rewritten and ## Step 3 became ## Step 3: Verify, so the generated anchor is now step-3-verify.
+The fragment 404s silently: the page loads but jumps to the top instead of the section.

 Shortest path to fix

-Step 1: Run lychee or linkinator across the built site
+Step 1: Run lychee across the built site

 # https://github.com/lycheeverse/lychee